-- Sapropterin Dihydrochloride Powder for Oral Solution - Sapropterin dihydrochloride powder for oral solution should be dissolved in 120 to 240 mL of water apple juice and taken orally within 30 minutes of dissolution - Sapropterin dihydrochloride powder for oral solution may also be stirred in a small amount of soft food such as apple sauce or pudding. .
-Empty the contents of the packet(s) in water, apple juice, or a small amount of soft foods and mix roughly.
-The powder should dissolve com - Patients weighing 10 kg or less (use 100 mg packets) For infants weighing 10 kg or less, sapropterin dihydrochloride powder for oral solution can be dissolved in as little as 5 mL of water or apple juice and a portion of this solution corresponding to a - 10 mg/kg dose may be administered orally via an oral dosing syringe.
-Table 1 provides dosing information for infants at the recommended starting dose of 10 mg/kg per - Refer to Table 2 for dosing information at 20 mg/kg per day if dosage adjustment is needed.
+Sapropterin dihydrochloride powder for oral solution should be dissolved in 120 to 240 mL of water or apple juice and taken orally within 30 minutes of dissolution.
+Sapronterin dihydrochloride powder for oral solution may also be stirred in a small amount of soft foods such as apple sauce or pudding.
+Empty the contents of the packet(s) in water, apple juice, or a small amount of soft foods and mix thoroughly.
+The powder should administered orally via an oral dosing syringe.
+Table 1 provides dosing information for infants at the recommended starting dose of 10 mg/kg per day.
+Refer to Table 2 for dosing information at 20 mg/kg per day